qtile/qtile/docs/manual/contributing.rst

    skip any reproducing step.
 Described the issue, step-by-step, so that it is easy to reproduce and fix.

-2. **Specific.** Do not write a essay about the problem.
+2. **Specific.** Do not write an essay about the problem.
 Be Specific and to the point.
 Try to summarize the problem in minimum words yet in effective way.
    Do not combine multiple problems even they seem to be similar.
 Write different reports for each problem.